chevrierlab/WMST-paper/README.md

   Code for the **LABEL pipeline** (Spatially Aware Histology-Based Classification), used for histology-based tissue, tissue region, and cell type annotation.

 - **`analysis/spatial transcriptomics/`**
-  Analysis scripts and notebooks for whole-body spatial transcriptomics, including preprocessing, subregion annotation, differential expression, and downstream analyses used to generate figures and tables in the manuscript.
+   Analysis scripts and notebooks for preprocessing, clustering, differential expression, gene regulatory network analysis, and other downstream analyses.

 ## Computing environment